AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 \alib{lang;HeapAllocator}.
 This instantiation is then aliased as #alib::MonoAllocator.<br>
 The corresponding files are:

-- \alibheader{monomem/monoallocator.hpp},
+- \alibheader{monomem/monoallocator.inl},
-- \alibheader{monomem/monoallocator.t.hpp}, and
+- \alibheader{monomem/monoallocator.t.inl}, and
-- \alibheader{monomem/monoallocator.cpp}
+- \alibheader{monomem/monomem.cpp}

 Let us look at the compilation unit (the \b CPP-file):

-\snippet "alib/monomem/monoallocator.cpp"        ALIB_MANUAL_T_HPP_FILE_USAGE
+\snippet "monomem/monomem.cpp"        ALIB_MANUAL_T_HPP_FILE_USAGE

-That is all that the CPP-file needs to contain.
+That is basically all that the CPP file needs to contain.
+Of-course, with optional C++20 Module compilation of \alib, the file got a little more complex, so please refer to the sources for  complete insights.

 With this in mind, we can now instantiate a custom mono-allocator, one that uses a \b PoolAllocator as its memory source.
 This is done in the \alib unit-tests.
 Here is the excerpt:

+\snippet "containers_monomem/ut_monomem_instantiation.cpp"         ALIB_MANUAL_T_HPP_FILE_USAGE_IMPL

+Note that the compilation unit - although it is your own file and is located outside \alib -
+<b>still needs to specify</b> <c>module ALib.Monomem;</c>.
+Because any compilation unit must only specify one module, you have to place this code into a dedicated compilation unit specifically created for this purpose.

+Next, create your custom header-file or place it anywhere in your existing headers.
+(In the case of C++20 Modules, do not use the \c export keyword.)
+There, copy the instantiation code and place keyword <c>extern</c> in front, to turn it into a
+declaration:

-\snippet "containers_monomem/ut_monomem.cpp"               ALIB_MANUAL_T_HPP_FILE_USAGE2
+\snippet "containers_monomem/ut_monomem.cpp"               ALIB_MANUAL_T_HPP_FILE_USAGE_DECL

+This announces that the linker will find the instantiation.

 With this in place, we can start using the instantiation:

-\snippet "containers_monomem/ut_monomem.cpp"               ALIB_MANUAL_T_HPP_FILE_USAGE3
+\snippet "containers_monomem/ut_monomem.cpp"               ALIB_MANUAL_T_HPP_FILE_USAGE_USAGE

 To summarize, the fast track approach when a specific instantiation of an \alib type that splits some method definitions from the type declaration is needed, is to have a look at the compilation unit (the CPP-file), copy its code to an own compilation unit, and replace the given type with your own type.

-If this type is needed in different places, create your custom header file and copy the instantiation code and add keyword <c>extern</c> to turn it into a declaration.
-This announces that the linker will find the instantiation.
-Such a header file has to include only the HPP-file that \alib provides, and not the "T.HPP"-file.

 \attention
   With WindowsOS and DLL-compilation, things may become more complicated.
-  Here, compiler-symbol \ref ALIB_API has to be set rightfully for the code-unit that implements an instantiation.
+  Here, the compiler-symbol \ref ALIB_DLL has to be set rightfully for the code-unit that implements an instantiation.
   This manual cannot go into further details of this topic.
-  Instead general information on compiling and linking under WindowsOS has to be consulted.
+  Instead, general information on compiling and linking under WindowsOS has to be consulted.

 \I{################################################################################################}
-### A.6  Pretty Printers ### {#alib_manual_appendix_t_prettyprinters}
+## A.7  Pretty Printers # {#alib_manual_prettyprinters}
 For gdb (GNU Debugger), some "pretty printers" are available.
 Please consult page
 \ref alibtools_debug_helpers_gdb.

 <br><br><br><br><br><br> */